atarantini/twittvault/README.rst

 ^^^^

 * Where I can find my Twitter user id?
-	* You can fetch user data based on the "screen name" using the REST Twitter API.
-If you want the user id from the `example` user point your browser to https://api.twitter.com/1/users/show.json?screen_name=example and a JSON will be returned with all user data.
-Search for the `id` field.
+	* You can fetch user data based on the *screen name* using the REST Twitter API.
+If you want the user id from the ``example`` user point your browser to https://api.twitter.com/1/users/show.json?screen_name=example and a JSON will be returned with all user data.
+Search for the ``id`` field.